Accio-labs/permissionless-cctp/apps/contracts/README.md

 1. Modify the `cctp-adapter-deploy-config.json` to specify the networks you want to deploy to
 2. Make sure that you have native tokens on all the networks you want to deploy to (we'll be using a single account for all operations)
 3. Run `yarn ts-node ./src/deploy.ts --key <priv-key>`
-4. Deployed contract addresses will be written to `./artifacts/cctp-adapter-addresses.json`
+4. Deployed contract addresses will be written to `./configs/cctp-adapter-transfer-test-config.json`

 # Testing

 - Make sure you have a priv key with some native ETH in it (the network with ETH should be specified first in `cctp-adapter-deploy-config.json`) as well as USDC (Get some on https://usdcfaucet.com/ and the following script will distribute it to other chains)
 - If you have not deployed the contracts, follow the steps above to deploy them.
-If you want to use already deployed contracts, you need to create a new file `./artifacts/cctp-adapter-addresses.json` and fill it with addresses of the already deployed contracts.
+If you want to use already deployed contracts, you need to update the following file `./configs/cctp-adapter-transfer-test-config.json` with addresses of the already deployed contracts.
 For example:

   ```
   {